alanv-tech/KST-ONC/README.md

 ## ⚠️ Disclaimer
 **NOT AFFILIATED WITH KILL SECURLY FOUNDATION**

-By using this software, you acknowledge and agree to these terms.
+You are using this software at your own risk.

 ## 🔥 Features
 - **Step-by-step guide available** for easy implementation